sqlxpert/aws-tag-sched-ops/readme.md

    |Change set name|_Type a name of your choice_|
    |TagSchedOpsPerformCodeS3VersionID|_Paste the Version ID, from S3_|

    _A different S3 Version ID makes CloudFormation recognize new AWS Lambda function source code.
-Once you are familiar with the full update procedure, you may skip Steps 2-5 and leave TagSchedOpsPerformCodeVersion as it was, when you are certain that only the CloudFormation template, not the function source code, is changing._
+Once you are familiar with the full update procedure, you may skip Steps 2-5 and leave TagSchedOpsPerformCodeS3VersionID as it was, when you are certain that only the CloudFormation template, not the function source code, is changing._

 7. Click through the remaining steps.
 Finally, click "Create change set".